14 Different Types of Bats in Indiana

 Here’s your comprehensive guide to Indiana bats, including various types of bats in Indiana and where you can find them.

-Bats play an essential role in our ecosystem, providing natural pest control and pollinating plants.
+Bats are essential to our ecosystem, providing natural pest control and pollinating plants

 Unfortunately, bats are often misunderstood and vilified, but they are fascinating creatures that deserve our appreciation and respect.